 Disable fast startup when prompted.

 Make sure both devices are connected via USB and turned on before opening the program.

+Before you get started:

+Do not attempt to change settings on the physical devices while they are under computer control.
+No buttons on either device should be touched when the application is running, unless there is an emergency.
+The application cannot tell when someone is operating a device by hand, and will not know if settings have been changed, which can lead to crashes or unexpected behavior.

 UI Elements:

 The UI elements marked in orange control the function generator part of the testing platform.
-(Ignore the “Oscilloscope Capture” header)

 The UI elements marked in green control the oscilloscope part of the testing platform.
-(Again, ignore the “Oscilloscope Capture” header.)

 Function Generator Usage: